MatiasCovarrubias/Macro21stCentury/README.md

 # Chapters:

-## 1. Introduction: We will discuss the following structura ltransformation: AI algorithms; Anti-aging technologies and demographics; Supply Shocks; Deglobalization and Supply Chain Instability; Climate Change.
+## 1. Introduction.
+We will discuss the following structural transformations: AI algorithms; Anti-aging technologies and demographics; Supply Shocks; Deglobalization and Supply Chain Instability; Climate Change.
 We will adopt a policy perspective, that is, we will focus on how these developments change optimal economic macroeconomic policy.

 ## 2. AI algorithms.
 Discuss recent developements in Large Language Model, Generative Models, Reinforcement Learning and automated pricing, Automated Trading.